intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_portablze_zip_quickstart.md

 > [!TIP]
 > `IPEX_LLM_NUM_CTX` has a higher priority than the `num_ctx` settings in a models' `Modelfile`.

-### Select Intel GPU for running Ollama when multiple Intel GPUs are available
+### Select specific GPU to run Ollama when multiple ones are available

 If your machine has multiple Intel GPUs, Ollama will by default runs on all of them.